 Each year a corporation, LLC or similar company type will incur an annual renewal fee.
 Most US company annual fees are due by the last day of the month in which the company was originally filed.
-For example, for a company filed in Nevada on March 15, the annual renewal fee us due by March 31 of each year.
+For example, let’s say a company was filed in Nevada on March 15.
+The annual renewal fee us due by March 31 of each year.
 If the renewal fee is not paid by the due date the government assesses a penalty.
 Different states and countries vary as to the renewal schedule and amount due.

 For example, in the country of Belize, regardless the date of incorporation, the annual maintenance fee is due on April 30th of the next year.
 In Anguilla, the renewal fees are due based on a quarterly schedule.

 The following is an example of the renewal schedule for Anguilla:

 Anguilla Company renewal fees are due on a schedule based on their incorporation dates.
 Under the IBC Act, the annual renewal fee is payable not later than the last day of the calendar quarter in which the IBC was originally filed.
 Thus, if a company had been incorporated on the 1st of September, the company is required to pay its annual renewal fees no later than the 30th of September of the following year.

 The last day of each quarter is: March 31st, June 30th; September 30th; and December 31st.

 $750 – if the authorized capital does not exceed $50,000.00 and all the company’s shares have par value;